Trade Show Booths – Bigger Isn’t Always Better

 Trade shows are a huge part of public relations for any size company.
-They are one of the few opportunities we get for in-person meetings with potential clients – so much marketing and branding these days happens on the web and on the phone, that an opportunity to meet a client in person is a valuable chance to create a relationship and make a good impression.
+They are one of the few opportunities we get for in-person meetings with potential clients – so much marketing and branding these days happens on the web and the phone.
+An opportunity to meet a client in person is a valuable chance to create a relationship and make a good impression.

-For this reason it is important to make sure the time and money you put into trade shows and your trade show exhibits is well spent, effective and not wasted on mistakes.
-Let me offer you a few DON’Ts, to try to help you leverage your trade show investments for the best possible ROI.
+For this reason, it is important to make sure the time and money you put into trade shows and your trade show exhibits are well spent, effective, and not wasted on mistakes.
+Let me offer you a few DON’Ts to try to help you leverage your trade show investments for the best possible ROI.

 Bigger Isn’t Always Better

 The common mistake of trying to impress would-be clients with the size of your trade show booth space is one of the worst trade show mistakes one could make.
 Spending money and renting more floor space to simulate your office environment is just a huge waste.

 What is important is integrity, honesty, and personability – be sure to bring those with you!
 Big spaces and great looking trade show displays can be very effective if used wisely, but “big” always costs more, so be sure it is the best use of your marketing dollars.